 - Retention: Have you seen a decrease in employee turnover with the implementation of a peer to peer recognition program?

 - Productivity and profitability: Has your company experienced financial gains with a peer recognition program in place?
 Although this data is indirectly connected, it’s worth taking a look at.

 Encourage peer recognition in conjunction with top down recognition

 Be mindful in not letting peer recognition replace praise from management and executives.
-Employees need acknowledgment coming from all levels of an organization.
+Employees need peer-to-peer recognition and acknowledgment coming from all levels of an organization.
 This includes colleagues, direct supervisors, and the leadership above direct supervisors.

 Are you ready to boost engagement with a successful employee recognition program?
-Terryberry’s 360 Platform allows you to design a custom recognition platform tailored to your needs.
+Terryberry’s employee recognition software allows you to design a custom recognition platform tailored to your needs.
 Contact us to get started today!